numbpill3d/cyber-prompt-builder/README.md

 ## Getting Started

+### Production Deployment

+The application is production-ready with the following features:
+- ✅ Comprehensive error handling and logging
+- ✅ Environment validation and security checks
+- ✅ Performance optimizations and code splitting
+- ✅ Security headers and input sanitization
+- ✅ Browser compatibility checks
+- ✅ Graceful fallbacks for missing dependencies

 ### Quick Start with Free AI Providers

 1. **Get a Free Gemini API Key** (Recommended for beginners)